 Aims and Scope

-Current Chinese Science: Bioinformatics publishes original research articles, letters, case reports, reviews/mini-reviews and guest edited thematic issues on various topics related to bioinformatics.
+The Bioinformatics section of the journal Current Chinese Science publishes original research articles, letters, case reports, reviews/mini-reviews and guest edited thematic issues on various topics related to bioinformatics.
 Articles may be focused largely, but not exclusively, on contributions from China.

 Prof. Atta-ur-Rahman FRS